 REST stands for Representational State Transfer.
-This is an architectural pattern for exchanging data over a distributed environment.
-REST architectural pattern treats each service as a resource and a client can access these resources by using HTTP protocol methods like GET, POST, PUT, and DELETE.
+This is an architectural pattern used for exchanging data over a distributed environment.
+In Rest, there is something called Client and Server, and the data can be exchanged between the client and server over a distributed environment.
+Distributed environment means the client can be on any platform like Java, .NET, PHP, etc. and the server can also be on any platform like Java, .NET, PHP, etc. The REST architectural pattern treats each service as a resource and a client can access those resources by using HTTP Protocol methods such as GET, POST, PUT, PATCH, and DELETE.

 What is Not Rest?

-The next constraint is the stateless constraint.
+The next constraint is the Stateless Constraint.
 The stateless constraint specifies that the communication between the client and the server must be stateless between requests.
-This means that we should not be storing anything on the server related to the client.
-The request from the client should contain all the necessary information for the server to process that request.
+That means the server should not be storing anything on the server related to the client.
+The request from the client should contain all the necessary information so that the server can identify the client and can process that request.
 This ensures that each request can be treated independently by the server.

-Some data provided by the server like the list of products, or list of departments in a company does not change that often.
-This constraint says that let the client know how long this data is good for so that the client does not have to come back to the server for that data over and over again.
+In real-time applications, some data provided by the server is not changed that frequently like the list of Countries, the list of States, the list of cities, and some master data.
+The Cacheable Constraint says that let the client know how long this data is good for so that the client does not have to come back to the server for that data over and over again.

-The uniform interface constraint defines an interface between the client and the server.
-To understand the uniform interface constraint, we need to understand what a resource is and the HTTP verbs – GET, PUT, POST and DELETE.
-In the context of a REST API, resources typically represent data entities.
-The product, Employee, Customer, etc. are all resources.
-The HTTP verb (GET, PUT, POST, and DELETE) that is sent with each request tells the API what to do with the resource.
+The Uniform Interface Constraint defines an interface between the client and the server.
+To understand the uniform interface constraint, first, we need to understand what a resource is and the HTTP verbs such as GET, PUT, POST, PATCH, and DELETE.
+In the context of a RESTFUL Service, resources typically represent data entities.
+The Product, Employee, Customer, Country, State, City, etc. are all resources.
+The HTTP verb (GET, PUT, POST, PATCH, and DELETE) that is sent with each request tells the API what to do with the resource.
 Each resource is identified by a specific URI (Uniform Resource Identifier).

 REST allows us to use a layered system architecture where we deploy the APIs in server A, and store data on server B and authenticate requests in server C. For example, a client cannot ordinarily tell whether it is connected directly to the server or to an intermediary along the way.